wiseman/mavelous/README.md

 browser](https://github.com/wiseman/mavelous/raw/master/screenshots/mavelous-iphone-s.jpg
 "Mavelous in an iPhone browser")

-Here's a video of Mavelous being used in the field with an iPad to fly an ArduCopter:
+Here's a video of Mavelous being used in the field with a tablet to fly an ArduCopter:

 ![Mavelous Youtube Demo Video](https://github.com/wiseman/mavelous/raw/master/screenshots/mavelous-youtube.png "Mavelous YouTube Demo Video")